ADVRHumanoids/awesome_leg/README.md

   - run the docker with `run-container ${dummy_name} andpatr/awesome_leg_humanoids23`.
 This will open up a terminal within the container (note both the username and password are "user").
 You will find some synthetic instructions on how to play with it at `docs/docker/README_humanoids23.md`.
 - All the code employed to perform the offline generation of the take-off trajectory and optimization of the landing configuration and joint impedances.
 Specifically, the code for the take-off and touchdown can be found, respectively, at `src/horizon_code/jump_generation.py` and `src/horizon_code/touchdown_opt.py`.
 - All the code employed to actually replay the optimizations in simulation and on the real robot (at `src/xbot2_plugins/xbot2_energy_rec/`).
 The code is based on the combination of the real-time middleware for robotics [xbot2](https://advrhumanoids.github.io/xbot2/devel/index.html) and the [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP/tree/v3.8) library.
 Since XBot2 is currently not open-sourced, to be able to run the simulations you will need to use the provided [docker_image](https://hub.docker.com/repository/docker/andpatr/awesome_leg_humanoids23/general), with precompiled versions of all the necessary libraries.
 - Additionally, the code employed to generate the plots in the paper (at `src/xbot2_plugins/plot_generation/`).
-The data used by the plot is made publicly available [humanoids_opendata](https://drive.google.com/drive/folders/19J7vAJigoIES9niY9HVV40xFMkzh9XZ1).
 To reproduce the plots, please follow the instructions at `docs/docker/README_humanoids23.md`.